ICRAR/libprofit/docs/new_profile.rst

 Next, we look to the :func:`evaluate <Profile::evaluate>` method.
 Its ``image`` argument
 corresponds to the surface where the pixels must be drawn.
-Each profile in the model receives a different image surface, so you will start with a clean slate.
+All profiles in the model receive
+**the same** image surface,
+so care must be taken
+to *add* values into the image's pixel rather than *setting* them.
-The image is already initialized with zeros, so if your profile doesn't cover the entire image there is no need to cover unfilled areas with zeros.
+The image is already initialized with zeros when created, so if your profile doesn't cover the entire image no action needs to occur.
-The image is a vector of ``double`` values representing a 2D image with dimensions ``model->width`` x ``model->height``, with data organized in rows first, columns later.
-This means that to access pixel ``(x,y)`` one must access the vector at position ``x + y*model->width``.

 It was mentioned earlier that the ``example`` profile fills the image by taking the X and Y coordinates